 Golf is often misunderstood.
-We ask you to look at the game from a new perspective.
+Our first ask is that you look at the game from a new perspective.

 In 1961, because of the efforts of men like Bill Spiller, golf was opened to everyone (at least in theory).
-But over 50 years later, for a number of reasons, many still feel that golf is not a game for them.
+But over 50 years later, there are a number of reasons why many still feel that golf is not a game for them.

 We encourage you to do the same.

 Sixtyone Country Club members are individuals, groups and organizations that (a) recognize the benefits of playing golf, and (b) embrace the opportunity to connect more young people to the game.